jbouguet/EufyVideos/README.md

 ### 1. Install Python using Homebew

-1. Check if python is already insalled:
+1. Check if python is already installed:
    ```bash
    which -a python3
    ```